hbctraining/spatial_nanocourse/README.md

 **(2)** Install the packages listed below from **Bioconductor** using the `BiocManager::install()` function.

 1. `glmGamPoi`
-2. (Note to Meeta: pretty sure there is one more package here that SeuratWrappers install will fail without but still working on figuring out what it is)
+2. (Note: pretty sure there is one more package here that SeuratWrappers install will fail without but still working on figuring out what it is)

 **Please install them one-by-one as follows:**